-With the Coronavirus pandemic forcing many of us to retreat to our home offices (or kitchen tables), there has never been a more important time to brush up on how we present ourselves on camera, whether it’s for an internal work meeting, presentation, or interview for a new role.
+In the post pandemic world of hybrid working many interviews are now being conducted from home offices (or kitchen tables).
+There has never been a more important time to brush up on how we present ourselves on camera, whether it’s for an internal work meeting, presentation, or interview for a new role.

 In lots of ways, preparing for a video interview is no different from a face-to-face interview.
 The basics remain the same: the greater you prepare, the greater your chances of success.
 This means knowing about the role, the person interviewing you, the company, their values, and how your experience can be mapped onto what they’re looking for.

 Of course, there are challenges which are unique to virtual interviews.
 To help you land that dream job in what will become an increasingly competitive market, we’ve produced some essential reading to give you the very best chance of success.

 Although we’ve put this guide together for potential candidates, each of the following points is equally important whichever side of the virtual desk you’re sitting at.

 Ensure you have the best device available for your interview, ideally you will have a laptop or PC.
 This is likely to have the best camera quality, and will mean you can sit comfortably without having to hold your device, and without having a moving image of yourself (you don’t want your interviewers getting motion sick).
 If you have no choice but to use a phone or tablet, it’s worth positioning it in a stationary position where you are able to properly frame your head and shoulders so you can be easily seen and heard.

 A few technology basics: make sure to turn off notifications so that you can concentrate solely on the interview.
 Also ensure that your battery’s fully charged (ideally plugged in), and that your internet can handle it!